booleanhunter/booleanhunter/README.md

 # Hi there, I'm [Ashwin](https://ashwinhariharan.com/about) 😄 👋

-🎯 *Full-stack dev | Storyteller through code & blog | Bridging product and engineering*
+🎯 *Full-stack dev | Creating Code and Writing Stories | Advocating for Usability & Developer Experience*

-I'm a full-stack developer building scalable applications with a strong focus on usability and maintainability.
+I'm a full-stack developer building scalable web applications with a strong focus on usability and maintainability.
 I also love making technical jargon understandable for both technical and non-technical audiences on my [tech blog](https://booleanhunter.com/blog).

 ## My software engineering principles

-- Programs should be written for humans to read, and not just for computers to run
+- Programs should be written for humans to read, and not just for computers to run.
-- Favor simple code that relies mostly on cross-language paradigms, as opposed to framework-specific abstractions
+- Favor simple code that relies mostly on cross-language paradigms, as opposed to framework-specific abstractions.
-- Don’t just blindly assume past tool choices are sacred
+- Don't just blindly assume past tool choices are sacred!
-- Prefer legibility over succinctness while writing code
+- Prefer legibility over succinctness while writing code.

 ## Technologies

-While I'm trying to think of one specialization to deep dive in, I've used the following technologies at some point and have thoroughly enjoyed creating with them:
+While I'm still trying to think of a single specialization to deep-dive into, I've explored a wide range of technologies.
+Here are just a few I've especially enjoyed building with:

 ### Languages